Your IPv4 Block Stays Yours: How Leasing Actually Works

 IPv4 addresses are not property in the traditional legal sense – they are resources allocated by Regional Internet Registries (RIRs) under specific policies.
 In the RIPE region, RIPE NCC maintains the authoritative record of which organization holds each address block.
 ARIN and APNIC maintain equivalent registries for their respective regions.

 When you hold an IPv4 block, you hold a registration: your organization is listed in the WHOIS database as the resource holder.
-This registration is what conveys the right to use, route, or lease the space.
-It does not transfer when you lease.
+This registration is what conveys the right to use, route, or lease IPv4 space.
+It does not transfer when you lease IPv4.
 It does not change when a lessee announces the block via BGP.
 The WHOIS record continues to show your organization as the responsible party.

-IPv4 address ownership vs leasing therefore comes down to this: ownership is a registry relationship between you and your RIR.
-Leasing is an operational arrangement between you and a third party.
+IPv4 address ownership vs IP leasing therefore comes down to this: ownership is a registry relationship between you and your RIR.
+IP leasing is an operational arrangement between you and a third party.
 The two layers run in parallel and do not interfere with each other.

 What a Lease Transfers – and What It Does Not

-A well-structured IPv4 lease grants one thing: routing authority.
-Specifically, it grants the lessee the right to announce the address block via Border Gateway Protocol (BGP) for the duration of the lease, and to originate traffic from those addresses.
+When you lease an IPv4 block, you get one thing: routing authority.
+Specifically, the lessee receives the right to announce the address block via Border Gateway Protocol (BGP) for the duration of the lease, and to originate traffic from those addresses.

 The RIR registration (WHOIS continues to show the lessor)